dmrokan/gsl4godot_gsl/doc/movstat.rst

 Additionally, about 1% of the samples are perturbed to represent outliers by adding :math:`\pm 15` to the random Gaussian variate.
-The program calculates the moving statistics MAD, IQR, :math:`S_n`, and :math:`Q_n`, using a moving window of length :math:`K = 41`.
+The program calculates the moving statistics MAD, IQR, :math:`S_n`, :math:`Q_n`, and the standard deviation using a moving window of length :math:`K = 41`.
 The results are shown in :numref:`fig_movstat2`.

 .. _fig_movstat2: